 - In a 2-quart saucepan over medium-high heat, melt 2 tablespoons of the buttery spread.
 Whisk in the flour until well combined.
 Whisk in the soymilk and crushed bouillon cubes and cook, whisking continually, for 2 to 3 minutes or until thick.
 Lower the heat if sauce seems to be cooking too fast.

 - Stir in celery seed, if using, and set aside to cool to room temperature.

 - Sprinkle the chopped Chick’n Strips or seitan evenly over the bottom of the casserole dish.
 Cover with a layer of water chestnuts.
 Pour the sauce over the top and spread evenly to cover the chicken and water chestnuts.

-- In a medium bowl, use a fork to combine the ¼ cup melted margarine with the Ritz Cracker crumbs.
+- Melt the remaining ¼ cup buttery spread.
+In a medium bowl, use a fork to combine the melted buttery spread with the Ritz Cracker crumbs.
 Sprinkle the crumbs evenly over the sauce followed by the poppy seeds.

 - Bake for 30 to 40 minutes or until bubbly.

 - Serve a scoop of the casserole over a bed of about ½ cup fresh baby spinach.